 Benches are placed in City parks, parkways and public beaches.
 Standard bench models have been selected by the city for particular parks in coordination with the community based on their durability and the desired aesthetics for each location.

-Benches range in price from $1,217- $2,583.80 depending on the model selected.
-To obtain more information on sponsoring a bench, please click here.
+Benches range in price depending on the model selected.
+To obtain more information on sponsoring a bench please download an application below!

 Ballard Park is a wild and natural open space of 13 acres located near the intersection of Hazard and Wickham Roads.